mui/mui-x/docs/data/data-grid/overlays/overlays.md

 ## No results overlay

-The no results overlay is displayed when the data grid has no results after filtering.
+The no-results overlay is displayed when the data grid has no results after filtering.

 {{"demo": "NoResultsOverlay.js", "bg": "inline"}}